-The aim of the current study was to develop a new and more extensive version of the DIALOG intervention – the ‘DIALOG+’ intervention – through the addition of a simple and robust manualised guide for clinicians on how to respond to information gauged through the DIALOG assessment, informed by principles of CBT and SFT.
+The aim of the current study was to develop a new and more extensive version of the DIALOG intervention – the ‘DIALOG+’ intervention – through the addition of a simple and robust manual for clinicians on how to respond to information gauged through the DIALOG assessment, informed by principles of CBT and SFT.
+This manual would guide clinicians in using the data arising from the DIALOG assessment to inform further discussion during the meeting, with a focus on tackling problems and identify solutions.
+The approach described in the manual would be used in conjunction with the new software developed, as described in Chapter 2.

 Methods